kerolloz/04-CS-First-Term/data-mining.md

 1. Dimensionality reduction may help to eliminate irrelevant features or reduce noise. :heavy_check_mark:

+1. Data mining turns a large collection of data into knowledge. :heavy_check_mark:

+1. Attribute is a data field, representing the characteristics or features of data object. :heavy_check_mark:

+1. Variance and standard deviation are measures of data dispersion. :heavy_check_mark:

+1. Data mining algorithms must be efficient and scalable in order to effectively extract information from huge amounts of data :heavy_check_mark:

+1. A major problem with the mean is its sensitivity to extreme (e.g., outlier) values. :heavy_check_mark:

+1. The Table consists of a set of attributes (rows) and usually stores a large set of tuples columns). :x:

+1. In clustering techniques, one cluster can hold at most one object. :x:

+1. Dimensionality reduction may help to eliminate irrelevant features. :heavy_check_mark:

+1. Feature subset selection is another way to reduce dimensionality :heavy_check_mark:

+1. Data visualization aims to communicate data clearly and effectively through graphical representation. :heavy_check_mark:

+1. Ensemble methods can be used to increase overall accuracy by learning and combining a series of individual (base) classifier models. :x:

+1. The learning and classification steps of decision tree induction are complex and slow. :x:

+1. Decision trees and classification rules can be easy to interpret  :heavy_check_mark:

 ---

 1. The **range** is the difference between the largest (max) and the smallest (min).